markgbeckett/jupiter_ace/centipede/README.md

 ## Disassembling Centipede

-My original plan had been to make fairly lightweight changes to the sound support in the original game (effectively, changing the port numbers use for the relevant `IN` and `OUT` commands), so that it would work with the RC2014 sound card on a Minstrel 4th/ 4D.
-I did this though, in so doing, I found myself hunting for evidence of joystick support within the machine code of the program.
+My original plan had been to make fairly lightweight changes to the code that handled sound in the original game (effectively, changing the port numbers use for the relevant `IN` and `OUT` commands), so that it would work with the RC2014 sound card on a Minstrel 4th/ 4D.
+I did this though, in so doing, I found myself hunting for evidence of joystick support within the program.

-In an interview with the curator of the [Jupiter Ace website](https://www.jupiter-ace.co.uk/sw_centipede.html), Colin Dooley noted that the game can also be controlled by joystick.
+In an interview with the curator of the [Jupiter Ace website](https://www.jupiter-ace.co.uk/sw_centipede.html), Colin Dooley noted that the game could also be controlled by joystick.
 As the Minstrel 4D has a built-in joystick interface that is compatible with the original Boldfield joystick interface, I assumed this would work straight away and was surprised when it did not.

-I then read Colin's comments more carefully and realised that he had implemented his own joystick interface using one of the I/O ports on the AY-3-8910 (in the Soundbox interface).
+I then read Colin's comments more carefully and realised that he had implemented his own joystick interface using the I/O ports on the AY-3-8910 (in the Soundbox interface).

 I was a little surprised as I thought I had found all interactions with the sound card, when updating the sound support, even though none of those looked to interact with the I/O ports on the sound chip.
-I therefore started to delve further into the game code and to do a partial disassembly of the code that handle game controls.
+I therefore started to delve further into the game code and created a partial disassembly of the code, concentrating on the section that handles game controls.

-By running the game on the EightyOne emulator and pausing mid-game, I was able to step through the return addresses on the stack and find the main game loop.
-It was located at address 3C80h and consisted of a sequence of eight calls to subroutines in a continuous loop:
+By running the game on the [EightyOne emulator](https://sourceforge.net/projects/eightyone-sinclair-emulator/) and pausing mid-game, I was able to step through the return addresses on the stack and find the main game loop.
+It was located at address 3C80h and consisted of a sequence of eight calls to six different subroutines in a continuous loop:

 ```
 3C80	call 41C8h